 In our course we will predominantly use IPython and Jupyter Notebooks (https://jupyter.org/).
-A Jupyter notebook is a python interpreter than can be run from inside a web browser, and allows for mixing code, documentation, results, graphics, all in the same interative document!
+A Jupyter notebook is a Python interpreter than can be run from inside a web browser, and allows for mixing code, documentation, results, graphics, all in the same interactive document!

-You can run jupyter by changing to the folder where you want to store your notebooks, and then executing jupyter notebook.
+You can run jupyter by changing to the folder where you want to store your notebooks, and then executing jupyter notebook or jupyter lab (JupyterLab is the next generation of the Jupyter environment).
 We will see how to use Jupyter more in detail below.